ba-st/Launchpad/docs/reference/CLI.md

 ## Launchpad `list`

-The `list` subcommand will list the available applications within the image.
+The `list` sub-command will list the available applications within the image.

 ```bash
 launchpad list [--verbose|-v] [--help|-h]